Turn railway sleepers into a coffee table

 Attach the casters using 35mm screws.
 When securing the caster, position it so that when you rotate the wheels, it doesn't extend beyond the edges of the coffee table.

 Sand the surface with 240-grit sandpaper.
 If the finish is very rough you may need to start with 120-grit sandpaper and finish off with 240-grit sandpaper.
-Add a finish, like Plascon Waterbased Varnish.
-If you wish, before varnishing you can add a stain for added colour, but Rhodesian Teak has a gorgeous colour once varnished.
+Before varnishing you can add a stain for added colour, but Rhodesian Teak has a gorgeous colour once varnished.